 Abstract

 This contribution proposes to restrict nuh_layer_id value dependent syntax so that independent layer can conform to HEVC version 1 syntax.
 Several syntax changes have been introduced for information exemption, scaling list prediction and POC alignment.
 However, these syntax changes cause a problem when it is applied to independent layer.
-Specifically, the version 1 decoder cannot decode the independent layer, which should be decodable nuh_layer_id aside.
+Specifically, the version 1 decoder cannot decode the independent layer, which should be decordable nuh_layer_id aside.
 The syntax change can be also halmful because the extraction process could be harder due to the inevitable syntax trans-coding.
 In this proposal, two options are introduced: one is strictly disallowing syntax change for independent layers, the other is allowing syntax changes only if that is indicated in VPS.

+Revision1 proposes Option3 that adds a gating flag which specifies whether slice_pic_order_cnt_lsb is always present as suggested by BoG.

+Option3

+Revision1 proposes Option3 that adds a gating flag which specifies whether slice_pic_order_cnt_lsb is always present as suggested by BoG.
+This can I asserted to produce a capability to prevent slice level changes from HEVC version1.

+F.7.3.2.1.1 Video parameter set extension syntax